Larsuu/Bheater/README.md

 # Bheater - A DIY Battery ECU & firmware.

-This project, designed for light electric vehicles, provides versatile control over various battery functionalities, like charger status, battery heating, and an auxiliary heater.
-Additionally, it has several extra 3V3-tolerant GPIO pins, empowering users to manage additional features with ease.
-Notably, it exhibits efficient power consumption, with electricity usage being moderate and contingent on your insulation."
+This project was originally designed for small electric vehicles, offering essential control over key battery functions such as charging status, battery heating, and an additional heater.
+It includes extra buttons for custom features.

+**Why**

+Living in Finland, I noticed a significant issue.
+In the cold weather, the battery performance was not optimal.
+By heating the battery to 25 degrees Celsius, I found that it not only provided more power but also maintained a stable voltage.

+Key Features:

+  - Wireless Voltage Meter: Check your battery level through Bluetooth or Home Assistant.
+  - Voltage Control: Set your preferred voltage level to save battery cycles, extending battery life by up to 1.5 times.
+  - Remote Charger Switch: Control the charging remotely, either locally through Bluetooth or even through WAN with Home Assistant.

 (Status: Basic functionality around heating and charging is written and done.
 All the extra features are still missing)